Limited Project Availability

 Implications for Modern Web Design

 In contemporary web design, adhering to the 72 DPI standard is largely obsolete due to these advancements in screen technology.
+The diversity in screen resolutions means that a one-size-fits-all approach to image resolution is no longer practical.

 Web designers now focus on creating responsive designs where images and content scale appropriately across different devices and screen resolutions.